-Any PHA has terminated HCV assistance for any member of the family.
+A PHA has ever terminated assistance under the program for any member of the family.

 Any family member has committed fraud (examples: unreported income, underreported income, falsifying information on the application), bribery, or any other corrupt or criminal act in connection with any federal housing program.